ant-design/ant-design/docs/react/use-with-next.en-US.md

 import React from 'react';
 import { createCache, extractStyle, StyleProvider } from '@ant-design/cssinjs';
+// if you are using Next.js 14, use below import instead.
+More info: https://github.com/ant-design/ant-design/issues/45567
+// import { createCache, extractStyle, StyleProvider } from '@ant-design/cssinjs/lib';
 import type Entity from '@ant-design/cssinjs/es/Cache';
 import { useServerInsertedHTML } from 'next/navigation';